Recess (TV series): Production

-Recess first aired on ABC on August 31, 1997, as a "sneak preview", after which it transitioned to ABC's Disney's One Saturday Morning programming block, premiering on September 13, 1997.
+Recess was intended to first air on ABC on August 31, 1997, as a "sneak preview", and then premiere on ABC's Disney's One Saturday Morning programming block, premiering on September 6, 1997.
+However, both of these airings were pulled in accordance with the death of Princess Diana.
+The series would premiere on September 13, the week ahead of its intended premiere.
 The series' success spawned three direct-to-video titles Recess Trilogy: Recess Christmas: Miracle on Third Street in 2001, Recess: Taking the Fifth Grade and Recess: All Growed Down in 2003; and one theatrical film, Recess: School's Out, which was released on February 16, 2001.
 The series ended on November 5, 2001; reruns continued to air on UPN until 2003 and ABC until 2004.

-Disney Channel added Recess to their lineup on September 3, 2003.
+Disney Channel added Recess to their lineup on September 6, 2003.
 Fillmore!, The Legend of Tarzan, and Buzz Lightyear of Star Command were all pre-empted in favor of a 90-minute showing of the series.
 It temporarily ceased airing on September 2, 2005, but resumed on August 26, 2008 replacing The Buzz on Maggie, and continued until June 30, 2010.

-Toon Disney aired the show from September 3, 2003 to February 12, 2009.
+Toon Disney aired the show from September 1, 2003 to February 12, 2009.
 When Toon Disney was converted to Disney XD, the series was carried over and aired from April 14, 2009 to October 27, 2011.

 The creators were credited by their first names only due to concerns by Disney to not put their full names on the series as not to overshadow Walt Disney's name.